Find Affordable College Courses

 $21,837 Average Tuition & Fees

-Holy Name Medical Center School of Nursing ranked #6 on this year’s Best Value Nursing Schools in New Jersey list.
-Located in the suburb of Teaneck, Holy Name Medical Center School of Nursing is a private not-for-profit school with a small student population.
+Holy Name Medical Center School of Nursing landed the #6 spot in the 2023 rankings for the best value nursing programs.
+Located in the large suburb of Teaneck, Holy Name Medical Center School of Nursing is a private not-for-profit school with a fairly small student population.

 In-state tuition fees for undergraduate students at Holy Name Medical Center School of Nursing are $21,837 per year.
 On average, nursing graduates from Holy Name Medical Center School of Nursing take out $29,603 in student loans while working on their degree.